The Appearance of Progress

 2. An animated demo often is more interesting than a static one.

-3. The script is simple enough to fit into less than 100 lines of Python.
+3. The progress bar is simple enough to fit into less than 120 lines of Python.

 Visualizing Progress